Davidson4376/windows-uwp.fr-fr/windows-apps-src/publish/set-your-add-on-product-id.md

 ---
 author: jnHs
 Description: When you create a new add-on in the Windows Dev Center dashboard, you need to specify a product type and assign it a product ID.
-title: "Définir le type et l’ID produit d’une extension" ms.assetid: 59497B0F-82F0-4CEE-B628-040EF9ED8D3D ms.author: wdg-dev-content ms.date: 01/12/2018
+title: Définir le type et l’ID produit d’une extension ms.assetid: 59497B0F-82F0-4CEE-B628-040EF9ED8D3D ms.author: wdg-dev-content ms.date: 01/12/2018